As history stands proof, one of the greatest inventions in the world was unplanned. And so was the story behind the invention of color photography.

 (Glass plates coated with light-sensitive emulsion were administered to make these photographs, which served as the primary photographic medium before the film.)

 Hence, Maxwell placed the idea of processing photographs of a scene through green, red, and blue filters.
 Once the images were reflected back on projectors with the same filters, they would overlap to create a complete color image.

-In 1861, he presented the same principle, which could then be applied to photography at the Royal Institution with his renowned photograph of a tri-color ribbon.
+In 1861, he presented the same principle, which could then be applied to photography at the Royal Institution with his famous photograph of a tri-color ribbon.

 Louis Ducos Du Hauron

 Louis Ducos du Hauron agreed with Maxwell.
 However, he believed to have had a better process.
-In order to get the exposure in one go in any camera system, he laid three distinct color absorbing emulsions overlapping each other.
+To get the exposure in one go in any camera system, he laid three distinct color absorbing emulsions overlapping each other.

-Hauron’s idea led to the further development of three color principles and served as an important step in the color photography industry.
+Hauron’s idea led to the further development of three color principles and served as an essential step in the color photography industry.

-However, there was one drawback, which was that each layer reduced and softened the light as it passed through the distinct emulsions.
+However, one drawback was that each layer reduced and softened the light as it passed through the distinct emulsions.

 As it goes without saying, in color photography, the trump card was played by Kodak.